kgryte/javascript-style-guide/README.md

 	```

 *	For client-side JavaScript, if you are concerned about file size, build/include a distributable file, stripped of comments and minified.
 Keep your source annotated.
-* 	Strive to always include example/demo code that is easily runnable.
+* 	__Always__ include example/demo code that is easily runnable.
 * 	Do __not__ claim that your code is self-documenting.
 Your code is not. __Period.__
-* 	Do not rely on tests as your sole source of documentation.
+* 	Do __not__ rely on tests as your __sole__ source of documentation.
 While tests are documentation, annotating your source provides greater insight and a means to explain why you made particular design choices.
 * 	__Always__ make your documentation __beautiful__.
 Take as much pride in your documentation as you do in your code.